intersystems-community/Reports-widgets-documentation/DC Regional/Readme.md

 ## Page 7

-### Questions ny InterSystems and Customers Breakdown
+### Questions by InterSystems and Customers Breakdown

 _This chart shows a breakdown of the number of new Questions per month by author status: InterSystems employee or customer._